-As society develops, it is not difficult to see young people who have become leaders in their chosen fields.
-However, behind the pinnacle of success that everyone desires are pressures that only those involved can understand.
+As society develops, it is not difficult to see young people who have already taken the lead in their chosen field.
+However, behind the pinnacle that everyone desires are pressures that only those involved can understand.

 The reality of young people under pressure with the "top" position

-According to statistics from the Ministry of Education and the Department of Business Registration Management, on average, each year, Vietnam has about 100 students winning first prizes in the national excellent student competition, more than 100 thousand new businesses are established with tens of thousands of CEOs and leaders.
-In addition, we also have leaders of associations, groups, clubs, etc. This situation leads to the fact that young people are increasingly under pressure when they have to compete with friends and compete with their own achievements.
+According to statistics from the Ministry of Education and the Department of Business Registration, on average, each year, Vietnam has about 100 students winning first prizes in the national excellent student selection exam, more than 100 thousand new businesses are established with tens of thousands of CEOs and leaders.
+In addition, we also have leaders of associations, groups, clubs, etc. The above situation leads to the fact that young people are increasingly under pressure when they have to compete with friends and compete with their own achievements.

-Accordingly, leadership stress is a common problem that leaders in different fields have to face.
-This stress can be caused by many factors, such as having to constantly strive, having to resolve conflicts, making decisions or developing people in a group.
+Accordingly, leadership pressure is a common problem that leaders in different fields have to face.
+This pressure can be due to many factors, such as having to constantly strive, having to resolve conflicts, making decisions or developing people in a group.
 For a leader, they are always in the mentality of being responsible, whether it is something that they directly caused or not.
-At the same time, they are often under pressure from superiors to get the job done and from subordinates to consider the wishes and needs of members.
+At the same time, they are also often under pressure from superiors to get the job done and from subordinates to consider the wishes and needs of members.

-The pressure of a leader often appears when there are factors from external and internal forces.
+The pressure of the leader often appears when there are factors from external and internal forces.
 For outstanding individuals, they are always looked up to and admired by others for their success.
-However, that gaze creates expectations that society places on them, creating invisible pressures.
-To achieve a high position, the leader must always try his best to maintain and develop his position.
-That is also the process of non-stop activities that Le Minh Dang, a student of class 11D3, president of the Academic Club, Nguyen Tat Thanh Secondary and High School - Hanoi National University of Education is walking: “Everyone always thinks that the president of the History Club must be good at history.
+However, that look creates expectations that society places on them, creating invisible pressures.
+Having achieved a high position, the leader must always try his best to maintain and develop his position.
+That is also the process of non-stop activities that Le Minh Dang, a student of class 11D3, president of the Academic Club, Nguyen Tat Thanh Secondary and High School - Hanoi National University of Education is walking: "Everyone always thinks that the president of the History Club must be good at history.
 That is the reason why I feel very stressed.
 In any program or competition related to history, I am always the first person on the list of participants.
-Even in the club, because I am the president, maybe everyone always has the inherent thought that I am the person with the highest expertise.
-So many times I have disappointed people when I could not win first prize in the excellent student competition or similar.
+Even in the Club, because I am the president, maybe everyone always has the inherent thought that I am the person with the highest expertise.
+So many times I have caused disappointment to everyone when I could not win first prize in the excellent student competition or similar."

 Is early success a double-edged sword?

-However, if the leader cannot handle that pressure, they are easily discouraged.
-From there, the downside of “halo” will lead people to “rest on their laurels”.
+However, if the leader cannot bear that pressure, they are easily discouraged.
+From there, the downside of "halo" will lead people to "rest on their laurels".

 Impact on the psychology of the leader

-As a young person who always has high aspirations and goals, Quang Dat confided: “I realize that I have great ambitions and the pressure is increasing day by day.
+As a young person who always has high aspirations and goals, Quang Dat confided: “I realize that I have great ambitions and the pressure is growing day by day.
 When faced with pressure, I often feel discouraged and want to give up everything.
 I am a person who is often pressured when entering the exam room.
-Every time I encounter a difficult problem that I cannot solve, my hands start to shake and when I can no longer hold the pen, I will be confused and no longer calm enough to think about how to do the test.
-Pressure also makes me easily get angry with the people around me, causing me to lose the motivation to continue working.
-From there, the quality of my work also goes down, my spirit and health also decrease due to pressure.”
+Every time I encounter a difficult problem that I cannot solve, my hands start to shake and when I can no longer hold the pen, I get confused and am no longer alert enough to think about how to do the test.
+Pressure also makes me easily get angry with the people around me, causing me to lose motivation to continue working.
+From then on, the quality of my work also goes down, my spirit and health are also reduced due to pressure.”

 In addition, this type of pressure can easily cause individuals to become exhausted, have no time to take care of themselves, can lead to lack of sleep or eating problems, negative mood in management when not pleasing anyone.
 And then, you will be isolated from society - Expert Thanh Tam shared.